learn-co-curriculum/dsc-subplots-and-enumeration-lab/README.md

 Our columns look fairly standard.
-Let's take a look at the `value_counts()` of the `'country_name'` column to get a feel for how many years there are per country.
+Let's take a look at the `value_counts()` of the `'Country Name'` column to get a feel for how many years there are per country.

 Do this now in the cell below.